Solid-that-flows picture of glass-forming liquids

-The above approaches either assume that the elastic properties are constant throughout the sample or that all local elastic constants \cite{vel18,sha19} scale proportionally when temperature is changed \cite{wei21}.
-Kapteijns \textit{et al.} studied the energy landscape of a binary Lennard-Jones model to investigate the influence of the pairwise elastic constants on the temperature dependence of $\ta$ \cite{kap21}.
+The above approaches either assume that the elastic properties are constant throughout the sample or that the local elastic constants \cite{vel18,sha19} scale proportionally when temperature is changed \cite{wei21}.
+Kapteijns \textit{et al.} studied the energy landscape of a binary Lennard-Jones model to investigate the influence of the elastic constants between neighboring particles on the temperature dependence of $\ta$ \cite{kap21}.
 The activation energy of $\ta$ was found to be proportional to the average ``stiffness'' between neighboring particles of the liquid’s inherent structures.
-This leads to the straight-line prediction of \fig{fig:shoving}(d) that suggests a microscopic explanation of why elastic models account for many non-Arrhenius data \cite{hec15a}.
+This leads to the straight-line prediction of \fig{fig:shoving}(d) and suggests an alternative microscopic explanation of why elastic models account for many non-Arrhenius data \cite{hec15a}.